dfelinto/blender-manual/manual/render/materials/assignment.rst

 .. _bpy.types.MaterialSlot.link:

 Link
-   Specifies whether the material is to be linked to the Object or to the Object Data.
+   Specifies whether the material is to be linked to the object or to the object data.

    The Link selector has two choices, Data and Object.
    These two menu choices determine whether the material is linked to the object or to the data